mbzuai-oryx/Agent-X/generation/README.md

 - Both scripts require an OpenAI API key in a file named `openai_key.txt`
 - The generation pipeline is semi-automated: queries are **machine-generated then human-refined**, and final reasoning is again **machine-generated then validated**
-- Output files are in Excel format for easy review
+- Intermediate outputs are stored in Excel format to simplify human annotation
+- The final dataset is exported in JSON format for integration with the Agent-X benchmark

 ---